Tips & Tricks - Groovy web error handler

 The user-defined error handlers are located in the portal directory "internal/system/vm/html/errorhandler/custom/".
 An error handler file must conform to the following conventions:

-The folder already contains a sample file with the name "handler_50_xxx.groovy.example".
+The folder already contains an example file called "handler_50_xxx.groovy.example".
 The title between the digits (including underscore) and the file extension is free choice.
 Error handlers are sorted lexicographically and processed in this order.
 Processing ends with the first handler that defines a title and optionally a description.
 Therefore, you should make sure that a check is made as to whether the error should be handled separately before defining the title for the error message in the browser.
 The example file "handler_50_xxx.groovy.example" shows an exemplary implementation:

 /*